josephlyons/eyebrow-control/README.md

 _Different angle on the table._

+​

 The interactions I had created allowed you to interact with the creation of _sound_ in a different way.
 However, the interaction between the user and trigger, here a slider or the lid of a box, was still in everyday language.

+​

+​

-This lead me to look for new & more interesting interactions.
+**This lead me to look for new & more interesting interactions.**

+​

+​

+I took off from another previous project where I used ultrasonic sensors patched through Max for Live via Arduinos, to create a sound art installation.

+​

+This gave me a good starting point combining hardware & software for creative means.

 ## Expert Interview

 Plan to interview: